bsarikaya/sensing/sensps.md

 that todays established standard procedures do not fulfill the requirements sufficiently.

-Hardware based authentication should leverage collaborative and multi-band sensing technologies to enable sensing with much higher precision and capacity using the state-of-art equipment.
+New authentication methods could leverage collaborative and multi-band sensing technologies to enable sensing with much higher precision and capacity using the state-of-art equipment.
 Also equally important is the use of all artificial intelligence and neural